 On many occasions, we need to talk about our families.
-Suppose you are meeting someone for the first time; you need to introduce yourself.
-While introducing ourselves and getting to know each other, we also talk about our families.
+Suppose you meet someone for the first time; you must introduce yourself.
+We also talk about our families while introducing ourselves and getting to know each other.
 Talking about family members can also be a good source of small talk.

 You should mention the number of family members, the type of family you belong to, and share the family tree while talking about your family in English.
 Besides, you may describe the family members individually and the things you love about your family.

-Here are some common sentences you can use to talk about your family in English.
+Here are some common English sentences to talk about your family in English.

 - I am from a small family, with my parents and a brother.

 - My brother is younger than me, and he is doing his BA.

 - My father is a teacher at a secondary school.